Dherse/masterproef/content/1_background.typ

     At a sufficiently high level of abstraction, can a photonic component be considered to be equivalent to a feedforward component?
 ]

 This question, which will be the driving factor behind this first section, will be answered in @feedforward_approx.
-However, before answering this question, it is necessary to first discuss the different types of photonic processors and how they differ.
-Additionally, the answer to that question will show that the solution suggested in this thesis also applied to feedforward systems.
+However, before answering this question, it is necessary first to discuss the different types of photonic processors and how they differ.
+The answer to that question will also show that the solution suggested in this thesis also applies to feedforward systems.
 As this thesis is not focused on creating a photonic processor but on the programming of said processor, building techniques will not be explored further.

 === Components <sec_photonic_proc_comp>